CBaquero/delta-enabled-crdts/README.md

 GCounter
 --------

 The GCounter is basically a counter that starts at 0 and can only be incremented (and thus stays always positive).
-It is implementing by storing one number per each active replica, and thus the programmer must decide a type for the replica/actor) id (string by default) and indicate the type for the value itself.
+It is implemented by storing one number per each active replica, and thus the programmer must decide a type for the replica/actor) id (string by default) and indicate the type for the value itself (int by default).
 Increments have a default of +1 but they can be changed.
-In the example we create three replicas 'x', 'y', 'z' and do some concurrent increments and read the result.
+In the example we create three replicas 'x', 'y', 'z' and do some concurrent and sequential increments and read the result.
 We also show that join is idempotent.

 ```cpp
   gcounter<unsigned int> x("x"),y("y"),z("z");